Celicath/GathererMod/README.md

 GathererMod is currently at beta.
 All cards are implemented.
 Now I'm wishing for a few more balance pass and most importantly, custom in-game animation before going version 1.0.

-- Implemented Cards: 75/75
+- Cards: 75
-- Implemented Relics: 7/8
+- Relics: 8
-- Implemented Events: 1
+- Events: 1

+Everything is Gatherer-exclusive.

 All arts are not final, except for the character select screen art drawn by MappyTheKat.